killerstorm/rell/doc/guide/general.rst

 In this example, ``'foo'`` is the name of an external blockchain.
 To be used in an external block, a blockchain must be defined in the blockchain configuration (``dependencies`` node).

-Every blockchain has its ``chain_id``, which is included in table names for classes and objects of that chain.
-If the blockchain ``'foo'`` has ``chain_id`` = 123, the table for the class ``user`` will be called ``c123.user``.
+Every blockchain has its ``chain_id``, which is included in table names for entities and objects of that chain.
+If the blockchain ``'foo'`` has ``chain_id`` = 123, the table for the entity ``user`` will be called ``c123.user``.

 Other features:

-- External classes must be annotated with the ``@log`` annotation.
-This implies that those classes cannot have mutable attributes.
+- External entities must be annotated with the ``@log`` annotation.
+This implies that those entity cannot have mutable attributes.
-- Objects of external classes cannot be created or deleted.
+- Values of external entities cannot be created or deleted.
-- Only classes and namespaces are allowed inside of an external block.
+- Only entities and namespaces are allowed inside of an external block.
 - Can have only one external block for a specific blockchain name.
-- When selecting objects of an external class (using at-expression), an implicit block height filter is applied, so the active blockchain can see only those blocks of the external blockchain whose height is lower than a specific value.
+- When selecting values of an external entity (using at-expression), an implicit block height filter is applied, so the active blockchain can see only those blocks of the external blockchain whose height is lower than a specific value.
-- Every blockchain stores the structure of its classes in meta-information tables.
-When a blockchain is started, the meta-information of all involved external blockchains is verified to make sure that all declared external classes exist and have declared attributes.
+- Every blockchain stores the structure of its entities in meta-information tables.
+When a blockchain is started, the meta-information of all involved external blockchains is verified to make sure that all declared external entities exist and have declared attributes.

 Transactions and blocks